giorno420/minecraft-shop-plugin/README.md

-# minecraft-shop-plugin
+# Minecraft Request Commands
-minecraft plugin to run commands with requests
+A basic plugin to run commands using requests and authentication